 Here’s How you Make it

-I make this 30 minute Creamy Sun Dried Tomato Chicken Penne dish in what is basically a three-part process: the chicken, the sauce, and the pasta.
+I make this 30 minute Creamy Sun Dried Tomato Chicken Pasta dish in what is basically a three-part process: the chicken, the sauce, and the pasta.
 Then you put it all together into one fantastic meal!

 - To make the chicken, you’ll season the pieces with salt and pepper, then add olive oil to a large skillet over medium heat.
 Add the chicken to the skillet, and stir the pieces around for about 5-7 minutes, or until the chicken is cooked through.
 Take the chicken out of the skillet and put it on a plate or in a bowl and cover it to keep it warm.